 For the most up-to-date information as well as all the appropriate forms, visit the U.S. Department of State's website at travel.state.gov.
+Routine processing time for a passport is six to eight weeks, start the process now.

 In a nutshell, if you're applying for a passport for the first time, you'll need to appear in person at a passport processing center, typically a post office or courthouse (you can search for them by zip code at the State Department website).
-You'll have to bring a photographs of yourself that meets passport requirements; you can have it taken at places like a Fed Ex Office, Wal-Mart, or even some post offices for a nominal fee.
+You'll have to bring photographs of yourself that meet passport requirements; you can have it taken at places like a Fed Ex Office, Wal-Mart, or even some post offices for a nominal fee.
 You'll also need to bring proof of U.S. citizenship, such as an original birth certificate, not a photocopy, and a valid form of photo identification, such as a driver's license.
-As of April 2015, a first-time passport costs \$135, payable by credit card, check, or cash.
-It takes about four to six weeks for the application to be processed.
-Expedited service is available, but you'll pay about \$60 extra plus the cost of shipping.
+As of November 2019, a first-time passport costs \$145, payable by credit card, check, or cash.
+Routine processing time for a passport is six to eight weeks.
+Expedited service is available and takes approximately two to three weeks, but you'll pay about \$60 extra plus the cost of shipping.

-If you have a passport that has expired, you can renew it by mail provided it was issued within the last 15 years.
+If you have a passport that has expired, you can renew it by mail or online provided it was issued within the last 15 years.
 Details are at travel.state.gov.